withastro/docs/src/pages/en/guides/fonts.md

       // ...
     };
     ```
-  3. Import the font package in the component where you want to use the font.
-Usually, you will want to do this in a common layout component to make sure the font is available across your site.

-    The following example imports the `Inter Variable` font.
-The necessary `@font-face` rules needed to set up the font and a fallback to the default `Inter` font are automatically added.

-    ```astro title="src/layouts/Layout.astro
-    ---
-    import '@fontsource/inter/variable.css';
-    ---
-    ```

-Now, all sans-serif text (the default with Tailwind) in your project will use your chosen font.
+    Now, all sans-serif text (the default with Tailwind) in your project will use your chosen font and the `font-sans` class will also apply the Inter font.

 See [Tailwind’s docs on adding custom font families](https://tailwindcss.com/docs/font-family#using-custom-values) for more information.

 ## More resources